rgkalden/DataSciencePortfolio/README.md

 ## Bank Marketing

-Jupyter Notebook containing code to develop a machine learning model to the success of a bank marketing campaign.
+Jupyter Notebook containing code to develop a machine learning model to predict the success of a bank marketing campaign.

 ## Boston Housing Regression